-7.1.
+- 7.1.
 Fuel should be removed from the storage facility only when duly authorized.
-This authorization should specify the fuel type, its position in the facility, its destination and the procedures to be applied during handling.

-7.2.
-The fuel for loading into a transport eask or package, or package that has been approved for use for such fuel (particularly in terms of criticality assessment), should be selected on the basis of its burnup, irradiation history and cooling time, in order that the radiation levels and decay heat levels remain within the specified limits for the eask or package.
-If special removable neutron absorber curtains or similar devices are necessary, procedures should be established to ensure that these are in place before fuel is placed in the eask or package.
-The eask or package is required to be labelled in accordance with the applicable transport regulations (see para.
-7.27 of SSR-2-2 (Rev. 1) [1]) and should

-Commented [CR11]: "The Draft Safety Guide DS497E is a new Revision of the Safety Guide NS-G-2.6 Maintenance, Surveillance and In-Service Inspection in Nuclear Power Plants (2002), When it will be released, it will lose the "DS497E" number and supersede NS-G-2.6."
-NSOC should manage this. be clearly marked with any other necessary means of identification.

-7.3.
-Procedures should be established and implemented for the preparation of the transport eask or package for transport off the site.
-These procedures should be followed to ensure, in particular, that the transport eask or package is leaktight and has adequate cooling capability, and that the radiation levels and contamination levels comply with the applicable transport regulations.
-In addition, procedures should be followed to ensure that the equipment necessary for handling the transport eask or package is available and has been functionally tested.
-The procedures should include measures such as the use of checklists with approvals and countersignatures for important hold points, to ensure that the contents of the transport eask or package have been correctly loaded.

-7.4.
-The vehicle used for transport of fuel should be checked for contamination and radiation levels to ensure compliance with the applicable transport regulations before dispatch from the site.

-7.5.
-Any cask or package that has previously been used should initially be assumed to contain radioactive substances; the external contamination levels and radiation levels should be checked upon arrival at the site.
-If the levels of contamination and radiation exceed specified values, an investigation should be conducted to discover the cause and to determine the corrective actions to be taken.

-7.6.
-Before a previously used (and supposedly empty) cask or package is opened, it should be ensured that radiation monitors with alarms are in operation, and suitable measures should be taken (such as opening the casks or packages under water) to prevent accidental exposure of personnel if significant quantities of radioactive material have remained in the cask or package.
+This authorization should specify the fuel type, its position in the facility, its destination and the procedures to be applied during handling. - 7.2.
+The fuel for loading into a transport package that has been approved for use for such fuel (particularly in terms of criticality assessment), should be selected on the basis of its burnup, irradiation history and cooling time, in order that the radiation levels and decay heat levels remain within the specified limits for the package.
+If special removable neutron absorber curtains or similar devices are necessary, procedures should be established to ensure that these are in place before fuel is placed in the package.
+The package is required to be labelled in accordance with the applicable transport regulations (see para.
+7.27 of SSR-2-2 (Rev. 1) [1]) and should be clearly marked with any other necessary means of identification. - 7.3.
+Procedures should be established and implemented for the preparation of the transport package for transport off the site.
+These procedures should be followed to ensure, in particular, that the transport package is leaktight and has adequate cooling capability, and that the radiation levels and contamination levels comply with the applicable transport regulations.
+In addition, procedures should be followed to ensure that the equipment necessary for handling the transport package is available and has been functionally tested.
+The procedures should include measures such as the use of checklists with approvals and countersignatures for important hold points, to ensure that the contents of the transport package have been correctly loaded. - 7.4.
+The vehicle used for transport of fuel should be checked for contamination and radiation levels to ensure compliance with the applicable transport regulations before dispatch from the site. - 7.5.
+Any package that has previously been used should initially be assumed to contain radioactive substances; the external contamination levels and radiation levels should be checked upon arrival at the site.
+If the levels of contamination and radiation exceed specified values, an investigation should be conducted to discover the cause and to determine the corrective actions to be taken. - 7.6.
+Before a previously used (and supposedly empty) package is opened, it should be ensured that radiation monitors with alarms are in operation, and suitable measures should be taken (such as opening the packages under water) to prevent accidental exposure of personnel if significant quantities of radioactive material have remained in the package. - 7.7.

-7.7.
 Requirements for the transport of radioactive material are established in SSR-6 (Rev. 1) [21], and associated recommendations are provided in IAEA Safety Standards Series No. SSG-26 (Rev. 1), Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2018 Edition) [24].